jhayotte/linkerdzipkin/README.md

 ![alt tag](http://url/to/img.png)

 In the picture above you can trace the request of the client and see how long it took for each step.

+Current issue:
+- Traces between linkerd are not visible inside the same graph..